-Providing Value for Money as a Public Body
+• Providing Value for Money as a Public Body

-Data published by the Scottish Funding Council shows that the average SFC funded in-year price per credit for South Lanarkshire College in 2020-21 was £278.63.
-It also shows the average funding for credit delivery across the Lanarkshire Region by the SFC was £281.01.
-South Lanarkshire College was therefore funded at a rate of £2.38 per credit lower than the Regional average.
-If the College had been funded at the Regional average, it would have equated to a further £117k of SFC funding.
-The College therefore contributes significantly towards Regional finances and towards operating efficiency in a Regional context.
+Data published by the Scottish Funding Council shows that the average SFC funded in-year price per credit for South Lanarkshire College in 2021/22 was £276.48.
+It also shows the average funding for credit delivery across the Lanarkshire Region by the SFC was £281.47.
+South Lanarkshire College was therefore funded at a rate of £4.99 per credit lower than the Regional average.
+If the College had been funded at the Regional average, it would have equated to a further £252k of SFC funding.
+The College therefore contributes significantly towards operating efficiency in a Regional context.
 Furthermore, the outcomes delivered for its students are all well above the Scottish norm.
-These include high student attainment rates, high percentages going into positive destinations and jobs and very high success rates for learners from the most disadvantaged backgrounds.
-In addition, the College has always exceeded its credit target.
+These include high student attainment rates, high rates of progression to positive destinations and very high success rates for learners from the most disadvantaged backgrounds.
+In addition, the College met its core credit target.
 The high levels of outputs, combined with the low price per credit, means that the College delivers excellent value for money as a public body.